marcstober/MoreBookmarksToolbar/README.md

 `.bat` and run it on Windows, too, but I haven't tried that.)

 The master file for the icon is in Pixelmator (Mac) format.

+URL of relevant source code in Firefox 28: http://hg.mozilla.org/releases/mozilla-release/file/5f7c149b07ba/browser/components/places/content/browserPlacesViews.js
+(A copy of this file is also in this repository.)